abelsonlive/atm/readme.md

 print teller.receipts()
 ```
-Set up a cache on s3:
+Set up a cache on Amazon S3:

 *Note*: The bucket must already exist and and you must have `AWS_ACCESS_KEY_ID` and  `AWS_ACCESS_KEY_SECRET` set as environmental variables.